 The establishment of this award aligns with the strategic directions of Carleton’s Strategic Integrated Plan and responds to a specific recommendation in Carleton’s new EDI Action Plan, which outlines Carleton’s commitment to support, fund and disseminate research that advances EDI (Strategic Action 3).

 Up to five undergraduate student awards are available, each valued at $10,000.
 One graduate student award is available, valued at $15,000.
-Award amounts include 4% vacation pay and research costs.
+Award amounts include 4% vacation pay.
+The funded award period is from May 1, 2024, to August 31, 2024.

 Eligible projects will use EDI-informed considerations and reflect upon diversity and identity in substantial or significant ways.

-The one-page research proposal (single spaced, 12 pt. font) must be supported by a separate statement from the faculty member who will be supervising the project.
+Each research proposal must be supported by a separate statement from the faculty member who will be supervising the project.
 Faculty members must be full-time instructors or research faculty.
-Student proposals must be clearly distinct from their supervisors’ ongoing research.
-Students must also submit their resume, an academic audit and a one-page cover letter.
+Student proposals should be distinct from their supervisors’ ongoing research such that the student is able to pursue a topic of particular interest to them (e.g., the research proposal could explore new issues/topics of interest to them within existing research labs/groups).
+Students must also submit their resume, an academic audit and a one-page cover page along with their research proposal.

 To be eligible, undergraduate students must have completed at least second year of their undergraduate program, have a minimum GPA of 9.0, and be taking a program and/or a major at Carleton University.
 Undergraduate students are eligible for funding only in one Faculty and cannot hold two funded positions in different Faculties.
 Similarly, students may not hold a CUROP Award and an EDI Research Award during the same period.
 Students graduating in June are eligible for this program.
 Students can only hold this award once during their undergraduate degree.
 The expectation is that the research project undertaken will constitute a full-time position during the summer term.
 Students may not participate in a co-op program at the same time as the summer EDI research.